-- 1. It is not appropriate to go about campus: - a. in tight-fitting or overly-baggy clothing. - b. in PJ-type clothing. - c. in sleeveless tops, tank-tops, jerseys, or shirtless. - d. with undergarments showing. - e. with a low neckline, either front or back. - f. in yoga pants. - g. with pen/marker markings, henna, or tattoos. - with colored fingernail polish, gems, glitter, or sparkles on nails.
+- 1. It is not appropriate to go about campus: - a. in tight-fitting or overly-baggy clothing. - b. in pajama type clothing. - c. in sleeveless tops, tank-tops, jerseys, or shirtless. - d. with undergarments showing. - e. with a low neckline, either front or back. - f. in yoga pants. - g. with pen/marker markings, henna, or tattoos. - h. with colored fingernail polish, gems, glitter, or sparkles on nails.
 Only clear polish or french white tips are permitted.
 Toenail polish, with exception to clear polish, can only be worn in the girls dorm. - 2.
-Dresses and skirts must come to the knees when standing or sitting (girls). - Inappropriate clothing with writing, pictures, or designs that are not of a high moral standard.
+Dresses and skirts must come to the knees when standing or sitting (girls). - 3.
+Clothing must not have writing, pictures, or designs that are not of a high moral standard.
 These include clothing depicting music groups, movies, TV shows, super hero symbols, skull and crossbones, drugs, alcohol, tobacco, inappropriate language, or have slogans/symbols with double meanings and/or meanings which are not in accordance with SDA standards. - 4.
-Shirts and Blouses must be modestly buttoned and no see-through fabrics. - Girls swimwear is a modest one-piece suit or tankini, with no midriff showing when hands raised, and board shorts worn with either bathing suit or tankini.
+Shirts and blouses must be modestly buttoned and no see-through fabrics. - Girls' swimwear is a modest one-piece suit or tankini with no midriff showing when hands raised and board shorts worn with either bathing suit or tankini.
 Guys are not allowed to wear speedo-type swimwear. - 6.
-It is inappropriate to wear unnatural-looking and excessive make-up. - 7.
+It is inappropriate to wear unnatural-looking and excessive makeup. - 7.
 Medic alert symbols may be worn if the student has a note from the doctor. - 8.
-Tops must cover the midriff when sitting, standing, bending, or stretching.
+Tops must cover the midriff when sitting, standing, bending, or stretching. - 9.
+Footwear must be worn at all times outside of the dormitories. - 10.
+Head coverings cannot be worn by men in the Administration Building or in places of worship.
+Hats may not be worn by anyone in the Administration Building or places of worship.